 All units in CHC courses carry 10 credit points (cp), unless otherwise indicated.
 Each credit point indicates an expected student involvement of one hour per week for one semester in both formal contact hours and individual study.
-Therefore, for each 10 credit point unit, a student is expected to complete 10 hours of study per week for a full semester of 16 weeks.
+Therefore, for each 10 credit point unit, a student is expected to complete 10 hours of study per week for a full semester.

 Overseas students must generally undertake units of study in the Internal mode: that is, classes which are conducted on campus in a face-to-face context for which classes are scheduled weekly across the semester.
 Where appropriate, overseas students may also enrol in units which are offered in the Intensive mode, in which the total number of contact hours for the semester are condensed into a number of whole days.
 These may be scheduled together as consecutive days, or as a series of one- or two-day sessions at various points during the semester, and may be held both at weekends and during holiday periods.
 All arrangements regarding Internal and Intensive units are advertised prior to the beginning of the semester in which they are being offered.

 Student visa conditions also allow overseas students to undertake up to one-third of their total course in the External/Online mode: that is, where a unit is offered off campus by distance education.
 While overseas students must not enrol exclusively in distance education units in any compulsory study period (at CHC, this is Semester 1 and Semester 2 of a year), they may study entirely by distance education in any non-compulsory study period (at CHC, this is Semester 3).